7 Rules of Ethical SEO You Ignore Probably as a White Hat

 Ethical SEO must be more than following search engine guidelines if we want to take ethics seriously.

 During my career I have been approached by numerous potential clients I was not quite happy to work with.
 They were not only the usual online poker or escorts type of businesses that approach me quite frequently.
 The cases were a little more complicated.

 I can’t retell the stories of all the clients I have rejected for ethical reasons but I derived some of the 7 rules of ethical SEO you ignore probably as a white hat from them.
 You could also call them best practices as they are derived from over a decade of business practices with often painful decisions.

 - Don’t work for people who harm others like weapons manufacturers and those who work together with them

 - Don’t work for people who compete with your existing or former clients (or at least not shortly after)

-- Don’t keep on selling services that do not work anymore or are insufficient by now e.g. search engine submission, meta tag optimization, link exchange, rankings (instead of ROI)
+- Don’t keep on selling services that do not work anymore or are insufficient by now e.g. search engine submission, meta tag optimization, link exchange

 - Don’t offer social media mass submission (as people in social media frown upon it)